Have a Question About the BreachLock Cloud Platform? Enter it below.

 Automated penetration testing tools

 Our clients often ask whether they should go for automated or manual penetration testing.
 The ideal recommendation is to follow a mixed approach.
 Absolute reliance on either of the methods can have a fair share of disadvantages.
 For example, manual penetration testing is time-consuming, and your team will not be utilizing the benefits of automated tools.
 In rapid development environments, this can directly impact your time to market.
 On the other hand, automated testing may leave you with a lot of false positives.
-Automated tools can help in cutting down costs and overall time required to perform a test.
+Automated tools can help in cutting down costs and the overall time required to perform a test.

 Is automated penetration testing beneficial?